-You can store breast milk in resealable plastic bags with ounce markings in single-serving portions.
-These handy items are generally available wherever you can buy infant feeding supplies (bottles, nipples, breast pads, and the like).
-Be sure to label the bag with the date you pumped the milk.
-It's also okay to "layer" milk from different pumping sessions in the same bag as long as you have expressed it on the same day and chill it before adding it to the frozen milk.
-Breast milk can be refrigerated and used within forty-eight to seventy-two hours, or frozen for much longer periods.
-It will keep in a freezer compartment inside the refrigerator for two to three weeks, in a separate freezer unit of a refrigerator for three to six months, or in a stand-alone deep freezer for six to twelve months.
+Before you freeze your milk, label the bag with the date you pumped the milk.
+It's also OK to "layer" milk from different pumping sessions in the same bag as long as you have expressed it on the same day and chill it before adding it to the frozen milk.
+Breast milk can be refrigerated and used within 48 to 72 hours.
+It will keep in a freezer compartment inside the refrigerator for two to three weeks, in a separate freezer unit of a refrigerator for three to six months, or in a stand-alone deep freezer for six to 12 months.
 Keep in mind, however, that all of these guidelines are just that.
-If you find a bag buried in the back of your freezer that’s a week past the ideal time frame, it’s probably still fine to use.
-Like any spoiled milk, breast milk will smell bad if it is, so you'll be able to tell after you thaw the serving if it's okay or not.
+Use your best judgment.
+Like any spoiled milk, breast milk will smell bad, so you'll be able to tell after you thaw the serving whether it's OK to use.

 Introduce a bottle

-At least two weeks before your maternity leave ends, have someone else—such as Dad, the new caregiver, or Grandma—give the baby a bottle.
-Practice this new feeding technique, once a day to start, so that your baby gets used to it before you actually have to be separated for a long period of time.
-When you return to work, you may want your partner to give a bottle during the night so that you can have at least one solid block of sleep.
+At least two weeks before your maternity leave ends, have someone else, such as Dad, Grandma or the new caregiver, give the baby a bottle.
+Practice this new feeding technique—once a day to start—so your baby gets used to it before you actually have to be separated for a long period of time.
+When you return to work, you may want your partner to give your baby a bottle during the night so that you can have at least one solid block of sleep.

 Get to work